bem-site/bem-method/news/bem-tools-0-6-4/bem-tools-0-6-4.en.md

     * `absPath` - the absolute path to the file.
     * `lastUpdated` - modification date of the file.
     * `suffix` - the suffix of the file.
   * `getBuildPaths()` using the passed declaration (decl) and a list of levels returns a list of existing files which fall under the declaration.
 The list is represented as a hash in which the files are grouped by the suffix of the technology.
-For example:

 For example: